 1.0 GENERAL REQUIREMENTS

 1.1 Applicant must be an IAEI inspector member in good standing as specified in the IAEI Articles of Incorporation.2.0 EDUCATION

-2.1 Applicant must have a minimum of a secondary school graduation diploma or equivalent.2.2 Additional accreditation with a university or community college.2.3 Other relevant schooling that is deemed acceptable by the Board of Examiners.3.0 TRAINING
+2.1 Applicant must have a minimum of a secondary school graduation diploma or equivalent.3.0 TRAINING

 3.1 Applicant must show proof of training in the relative category.
 This may include any of the following:4.0 EXPERIENCE

 3.1.1 Course of study in the Canadian Electrical Code.